Brparthib/digital-wallet-assignment-5/README.md

 - CORS for cross-origin requests
 - Dotenv for environment variables
 - HTTP Status Codes for clean status management
+- Get Country Code With Phone by libphonenumber-js

 #### 💻 setup